Family life insurance can secure the financial future of…

 However, if you're a parent and wish to leave an additional lump sum, as well as cover the mortgage, then level term may better suit your needs.

-Remember, if you have a repayment mortgage and level term cover, the further into the policy you live and the more of your mortgage you pay off, the greater the leftover sum will be.
+Remember, if you’ve a repayment mortgage and level term cover, the further into the policy you live and the more of your mortgage you pay off, the greater the leftover sum assured will be.

 As a general rule, level term premiums, which provide a greater level of protection, are approximately 20% dearer than decreasing term.